jacobwaller/Honeybee/README.md

 ### Honeybee.Test.Api

 This is where the bulk of your code will go.
 Assuming the base class is configured correctly, preemptive automation should be fairly easy.
 There are a few samples in the project directory that highlight how easy it is to write new tests for your API.
 Remember, the goal of Honeybee is to be human-readable and quickly-writeable.
 This means that, not including initialization of models, tests can be just a few lines long and still test complex functionality.

+** Some tests are currently failing. ** This is because regres does not handle errors in a way you might expect.
+I configured the sample tests to something more realistic, but expect failing tests if you run what we've got without modification.